syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Get-Selected-Rows-in-GridDataBoundGrid.md

 ---
 layout: post
-title: How-to-Get-Selected-Rows-in-GridDataBoundGrid | Syncfusion
+title: How to Get Selected Rows in GridDataBoundGrid | Syncfusion
-description: Learn about How to get Selected Rows in Griddataboundgrid support in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more details.
+description: Learn about How to get Selected Rows in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more details.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug
 ---

-# Selected data bound grid in WinForms GridDataBoundGrid(Classic)
+# How to Get Selected Rows in GridDataBoundGrid

 To get the selected row use GetSelectedRows method.
 It returns GridRangeInfoList object, an array of GridRangeInfo objects.
 This method has two arguments,